XpectoPetroleum/GO-R/README.md

 ## ❤️ Donations / Support

-If you found this project useful, please considering a donation to support the development!
+If you found this project useful, please consider a donation to support the development!

 **If a blockchain or token you want to use is not listed here, just ask and I'll add it!**